arthurmolina/fluxbit_view_components/docs/01_Getting_Started/02_Install.md

 Your app is now configured with:

 - TailwindCSS
-- Flowbite
+- Flowbite and Flowbite Datepicker
+- Fluxbit ViewComponents (Ruby gem and JavaScript package)
+- Fluxbit Stimulus controllers
-- Fluxbit ViewComponents styles and helpers
+- All necessary styles and helpers